openshift/installer/docs/user/agent/add-nodes.md

         - name: eth0
           macAddress: 00:02:46:e3:9e:9c
 ```
-3. Optionally, it's possible to specify - for each node - an `NMState` configuration block
+3. Optionally, it's possible to specify - for each node - an `NMState` configuration block denoted below as `networkConfig`
    (it will be applied during the first boot), for example:
 ```
 hosts: